gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 - What is the performance profile ?
 Databases based on variations of BTree will be great for reads, LSM Trees are great for writes.
-- How's the data organised in the disk ?
+- How is the data organized in the disk ?
 Single big file that all goroutines will write to, SST and WAL files that append data and lower the locking burden
 - Is it Native Go code ?
 Easier to understand and contribute too (and frankly I had a bad time with signals while testing bindings to LevelDB).